orangekame3/qasmtools/README.md

 ## Usage

-The `qasm` executable provides two main commands: `fmt` for formatting and `parse` for parsing QASM files.
+The `qasm` executable provides three main commands: `fmt` for formatting, `lint` for linting, and `highlight` for syntax highlighting of QASM files.

 ### Formatting QASM Files